CPE Configuration

 Creation of Cloud Network Components

-You or someone in your organization must have already used the Oracle Console to create a VCN and an IPSec connection, which consists of multiple IPSec tunnels for redundancy.
+You or someone in your organization must have already used the Oracle Console to create a VCN and an IPSec connection, which consists of two or more IPSec tunnels for redundancy.
 You must gather the following information about those components:

 • VCN OCID: The VCN OCID is a unique Oracle Cloud Infrastructure identifier that has a UUID at the end.
 You can use this UUID or any other string that helps you identify this VCN in the device configuration and doesn't conflict with other object-group or access-list names.